Permission denied for relation

 GRANT ALL PRIVILEGES ON DATABASE <your_database> TO <your_username>;

-Replace <your_database> with the name of your database and <your_username> with your actual username.
-With these database-level privileges, you should be all set to access the site_adzone table and any other tables in the database. 🌟
+with your actual username.
+With these database-level privileges, you should be all set to access the site_adzone

-Scenario 2: Ownership and Schema Snags 🚧
+Scenario 2: Ownership and Schema Snags π§

 Another potential cause of the "permission denied for relation" error is a mismatch between the table's ownership and the user executing the command.
-This happens when the table's owner is different from the current user. 😬
+This happens when the table's owner is different from the current user. π¬

 To overcome this obstacle, consider the following solution:

-Solution: Change Ownership πŸ”„
+Solution: Change Ownership π

 First, identify the current owner of the table by running the following command: